MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA to organise the `git` repositories for the applications and scripts created.
 - MA to refactor the code within the various scripts created.
 - MA to submit a final report for DSbD by 24<sup>th</sup> February.
-- PT to register for attendance of the demonstration day in London on 22<sup>nd</sup> March.
+- TS to register for attendance of the demonstration day in London on 22<sup>nd</sup> March.
 Additionally, the travel arrangements must be determined.

 ### Monday 30<sup>th</sup>:
 Progress: